TjobberTjob/MassSpecPipeline/readme.md

 test_accessions: Number of accession projects set aside to testing (not validation) - Defaults to 3

+training_percentage: The amount of data going to training vs validating - Defaults to 80 (80% train - 20% validation)

 early_stopping: Number of epochs with no improvement before stopping - Defaults to 10

 setseed: Makes sure that it always initializes files in the same training and test groupings.
 Defaults to "True"